-But don’t worry, Java stil is, and will always be free.
-We just have to choose a different JDK build.
+But don’t worry, Java still is, and will always be free.
+We just have to choose a different JDK variant.

 Reference Implementation (RI)

-Using OpenJDK instead of Oracle Java SE doesn’t mean that we have to forgo on any features.
+Using OpenJDK instead of Oracle Java SE doesn’t mean that we have to forgo any features.

 Since OpenJDK 7, it’s the official reference implementation of Java SE.
 And since Java 10, OpenJDK is even responsible for the JDK project, delivering a new release every six months.